South mantis history.

 In the 1930’s Lam Sang returned to Hong Kong, by now in his early twenties; he opened his first Juk Lam Tong Long Pai Martial Art school.
 This was relatively short lived.

-By the late 1930’s the indochina wars were once again heavily damaging to mainland China and it was only getting more insane.
+By the late 1930’s the indochina wars were heavily damaging to mainland China and it was only getting more insane.
 Mankind’s technology was racing through evolution at a dangerously ignorant pace.
 World War II was building steam and Asia had a front seat.

 Lee Seim See, a older man now, returned to the Juk Lam Temple branch he had seeded in Macao, Lam Wing Fai was told that it was time to leave China and go to the west.